Skip to main content

 • Identify outliers for diagnostic events logged and see if there is an anomaly.

-• Identify the authentication failures along with reason for user, client host, and client location that are used to connect.
+• Identify the authentication failures along with the reason for the user, client host, and client location that are used to connect.
 It also helps identify connection abort events.

 • Monitor database instances starting up and being ready for connection events.